LLNL/radiuss-shared-ci/docs/index.rst

 itself.

 By externalizing the CI configuration, we create the need for an interface.
-We try to make this interface minimalistic, while allowing customization.
+We try to keep this interface minimalistic, while allowing customization.

 .. toctree::
    :hidden: